 Wheat (Triticum aestivum L.) cultivar “Misr 2” was sown in the 2022/23 growing season.

 A split-plot design with four replicates was used.
-The whole plot was allocated for dating, while the subplots were implemented for irrigation absence.
+The whole plot was allocated fordates of sowing , while the subplots were implemented for irrigation absence.
 Planting dates were November 15 (PD1), November 30 (PD2), and December 15 (PD3).
 The deficit irrigation treatments used were treated in subplots, (Irr1) = five irrigations, (Irr2) = four irrigations, (Irr3) = three irrigations.
 Date of harvest: May 1st, 2022.
 Before cultivation, each plot received 0.042 ton/ha of superphosphate (15.5% P2O5).
 The recommended amount of nitrogen fertilizer, 0.032 ton/ha, was applied.
 Throughout the growing season, the various agricultural techniques were carried out as advised.
 All other agricultural practices for wheat crop production were carried out according to the recommendations of the Egyptian Ministry of Agriculture and Land Reclamation.

 3.2.
 Irrigation measurement: